-The Company continued to develop the high net worth client segment via private banking distribution through SEB Sweden and Luxembourg (non-Swedish residents) and is also developing distribution via independent intermediaries in Sweden.
+The Company continued to develop the high-net worth client segment via private banking distribution through SEB Sweden and Luxembourg (non-Swedish residents) and it is also developing distribution via independent intermediaries in Sweden.
 The Company operates with several Tied Agents in the Finnish market and distributes through SEB Bank in Finland as well.
-The Company will continue to accept Nordic clients who may be resident across various EU markets.
+The Company will continue to accept Nordic clients who are resident across various EU markets.

-The Company has a number of markets where it ceased writing new business, however, continues to service the existing policyholders in those markets.
+The Company has a number of markets where it ceased writing new business to non-Nordic customers, however, continues to service the existing policyholders in those markets.
 These are mainly European markets such as Italy, Spain, UK, France, Belgium and the Netherlands.